mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

-# Flight Delay Prediction with RevoScaleR (Microsoft R Server)
+# Flight Delay Prediction with Microsoft R Server

 In this example, we use historical on-time performance and weather data to predict whether the arrival of a scheduled passenger flight will be delayed by more than 15 minutes.